 George Green supervises 6 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+If these students have produced research profiles, these are listed below:

 I am primarily interested in Irish Literature, any aspect of Myth, the Western novel and history, and novels of the Spanish Civil War